-Associate in Applied Science: Major in Electronics Engineering Technology
+Associate in Applied Science: Major in Electronic Engineering Technology

-The Associate in Applied Science with a Major in Electronics Engineering Technology prepares technicians who support electrical/electronics engineers and other technical professionals in the design, development, modification and testing of electronic circuits, devices and systems.
+The Associate in Applied Science with a Major in Electronic Engineering Technology prepares technicians who support electrical/electronics engineers and other technical professionals in the design, development, modification and testing of electronic circuits, devices and systems.
 This major and emphasis also includes instruction in science, mathematics and the electronics necessary to support learning in practical circuit feasibility, prototype development and testing, systems analysis (including design, selection, installation, calibration, and testing), solid-state and microminiature circuits and the application of technical data to specific problems in the electronics field.

-Admission to the Associate in Applied Science with a Major in Electronics Engineering Technology degree is restricted to those who have met the prerequisite requirements and/or have the permission of the Department Chair.
+Admission to the Associate in Applied Science with a Major in Electronic Engineering Technology degree is restricted to those who have met the prerequisite requirements and/or have the permission of the Department Chair.

-In order to enter the Electronics Engineering Technology program, the following courses must be successfully completed with a grade "C" or higher: ENG 032; RDG 032; MAT 102.
+In order to enter the Electronic Engineering Technology program, the following courses must be successfully completed with a grade "C" or higher: ENG 032; RDG 032; MAT 102.

-While completing the above courses, you may enter the Basic Electronics Engineering Technology certificate program.
+While completing the above courses, you may enter the Occupational Studies - Emphasis in Electronic Engineering Technology program.